oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     select * from customers_dv;
 	</copy>
     ```
-    And this Duality View will show us the same two customers - one with an order and one without.
+    This Duality View will show us the same two customers - one with an order and one without.

 	```
 	<copy>